2021 Best Civil Engineering Colleges for Non-Traditional Students in New Jersey

 Best Civil Engineering Schools for Non-Traditional Students

 New Jersey Institute of Technology tops the 2021 list of our schools in New Jersey that are best for non-traditional civil engineering students.
-Located in the large city of Newark, NJIT is a public school with a fairly large student population.
+Located in the city of Newark, NJIT is a public college with a fairly large student population.
 As a testament to the quality of education offered at NJIT, the school also landed the #2 rank in our Best Colleges for Civil Engineering in New Jersey ranking.

 The #2 spot in this year's ranking belongs to Rutgers University - New Brunswick.
-Located in the city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.
+Located in the city of New Brunswick, Rutgers New Brunswick is a public school with a fairly large student population.
 In addition to being on our best for non-traditional students list, Rutgers New Brunswick has also earned the #3 rank in our Best Colleges for Civil Engineering in New Jersey ranking.

 Rowan University landed the #3 spot in our 2021 best civil engineering schools for non-traditional students.
 Located in the large suburb of Glassboro, Rowan is a public college with a large student population.
 In addition to being on our best for non-traditional students list, Rowan has also earned the #4 rank in our Best Colleges for Civil Engineering in New Jersey ranking.